GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfengine/README.md

         to the devops project to make changes to the CICD project or to make changes to the Terraform state.

-    - {PREFIX}-cicd-viewers@{DOMAIN}: Members of this group can view CICD results such as presubmit speculative plan and postsubmit deployment results.

-    - {PREFIX}-cicd-editors@{DOMAIN}: Members of this group can edit and trigger CICD pipelines such as presubmit speculative plan and postsubmit deployment.

     For example, for an org deployment with sample prefix "gcp" and domain "example.com", the admin group "gcp-org-admins@example.com" would be created.